Layered Jello Rainbow Salad

-I had a free afternoon over the Thanksgiving weekend, so I pulled out 5 small boxes of Jello, a box of unflavored gelatin and a can of sweetened condensed milk to make this Jello rainbow salad.
-A Pyrex 9 x 13-inch pan and liquid measuring cups completed my supplies.
+I had a free afternoon over the Thanksgiving weekend, so I pulled out 5 small boxes of Jello, a box of unflavored gelatin, and a can of sweetened condensed milk to make this Jello rainbow salad.
+A Pyrex 9 x 13-inch pan (affiliate link) and liquid measuring cups completed my supplies.

 - PRO-Tip: Shake up the colors depending on the occasion.
 I chose a rainbow of colored Jello flavors, but using only red and green would be perfect for Christmas.
 Red, white and blue for the 4th of July.
 Or school colors for game day.
 The options are endless.

 - Measuring accurately is important so you don’t run out of the white mixture.

-- PRO-Tip: Use liquid measuring cups, not dry measuring cups for the best results.
+- PRO-Tip: Use liquid measuring cups (affiliate link), not dry measuring cups for the best results.

 - Read through the directions once or twice before starting.
 Since this recipe has numerous steps and each layer needs to chill, you don’t want to mess up!